spk121/potato-make/CHEATSHEET.md

 `key`.
 The returned value of `$` is a string, or an empty string on failure.

     ($ KEY) -> "VAL"
-    (Q KEY) -> "\"VAL\""

     ($ key [transformer])
         Look up `key` in the `%makevars` hash table and return the result as a string.
 If `key` is not found, return an empty string.
         If a string-to-string transformer procedure is provided, apply it to each space-separated token in the result.
-    (Q key [transformer])
-        Like `$` above, except the returned value string has double quotation marks around each space-separated token.
-If transformer is supplied, the quotation marks are added after the transformer is applied to each space-separated token.
     (?= key val)
         Assign `val` to `key` in the `%makevars` hash table.
 If `val` is a procedure, assign its output to `key` the first time that `key` is referenced.